DaniilPalii/Lab.ProductCatalog/README.md

 - **Rider**: Click "Run" or press `Shift+F10`
 - **VS Code**: Run the `.NET: Debug` configuration

-The IDE will automatically run both the backend server and the Angular development server.
-The frontend will be served alongside the backend.

 ### Option 2: Running from Console

 #### Start the Backend